jnozzi/cocoadev.com/SiteContent/General/ResExcellence.markdown

 ----

-[[ResExcellence]], was for a long time running smoothly, until technical hurdles and divisions of opinions led to its temporary closure.
+General/ResExcellence, was for a long time running smoothly, until technical hurdles and divisions of opinions led to its temporary closure.
 Currently it is being redeveloped from scratch, with most of (or all) of the original content from when it began in the 90's.